Manchester United 2-0 Swansea City

 Substitution

-Adnan Januzaj (Manchester United) wins a free kick on the left wing.
+Ashley Young (Manchester United) wins a free kick in the defensive half.

+Offside, Manchester United.
+Paul Pogba tries a through ball, but Juan Mata is caught offside.

-Attempt blocked. Álex Pozuelo (Swansea City) left footed shot from the right side of the box is blocked.
-Assisted by Álvaro.
+Attempt saved.
+Romelu Lukaku (Manchester United) left footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by Paul Pogba.

-Attempt missed.
-Adnan Januzaj (Manchester United) left footed shot from a difficult angle and long range on the right is too high from a direct free kick.

-Luis Antonio Valencia (Manchester United) wins a free kick on the right wing.
+Paul Pogba (Manchester United) wins a free kick in the attacking half.

+Kyle Naughton (Swansea City) wins a free kick in the defensive half.

 Substitution